hapax/hapax.github.io/assets/kepler.md

 This is the equation for an ellipse of eccentricity $\varepsilon = A u_0^{-1}$ and semi-lattice rectum $p = u_0^{-1}$, with a focus at $r = 0$, i.e. $u = \infty$.
-There are many things we could check here, but one sensible thing to consider is the relation between eccentricity and energy $E$.
+There are many things we could check here, but a simple thing we can check is the relation between eccentricity and energy $E$.
 We have

 $$